Probabilistic Multilayer Networks: Abstract

 \section{Abstract}

 Here we introduce probabilistic weighted and unweighted multilayer networks as derived from information theoretical correlation measures on large multidimensional datasets.
-We present the fundamentals of the formal application of probabilistic inference on problems embedded in multilayered environments, providing examples taken from the analysis of biological and social systems: cancer genomics and drug-related violence.
+We present the fundamentals of the formal application of probabilistic inference on problems embedded in multilayered environments, providing examples taken from the analysis of biological and financial systems, specifically regulatory cancer genomics and US stock markets.
+Probabilistic multilayer networks as described here may be useful for mathematical modeling and data analysis of a quite diverse range of multi-context problems; thus possessing a wide range of applicability due to their intrinsic simplicity and generality.\\ Probabilistic multilayer networks; Mutual information; Connectivity patterns in real datasets; Tensor representations; Data analytics